kubasejdak-org/liballocator/README.md

 # liballocator

 The purpose of this project is to provide a convenient and fairly robust memory allocator for the embedded environments in C++.
-It is based on FreeBSD's UMA (Universal Memory Allocator) called the zone allocator and some concepts taken from SLAB allocator.
+It is based on the FreeBSD's [UMA (Universal Memory Allocator)](https://www.freebsd.org/cgi/man.cgi?query=uma&sektion=9&manpath=freebsd-release-ports) called the zone allocator and some concepts taken from [SLAB allocator](https://en.wikipedia.org/wiki/Slab_allocation).

 ## Requirements